 Physical Therapy

-Physical therapy and general exercise are great options for relieving the symptoms of your back pain.
-By strengthening the muscles of the back and core, pressure is taken off the nerve roots in your spine, thus reducing the pain.
-Working with a physical therapist can teach you what you need to know about targeting these muscle groups.
+Physical therapy and general exercise are among the most effective long-term options for relieving the symptoms of burning back pain.
+By strengthening the muscles of the back and core, pressure is taken off the nerve roots in your spine, reducing both the frequency and intensity of pain.

 Spinal Surgery